dilled/BooksBackend/README.md

 A simple web backend that stores information about a book collection.

+Local Server is listening on http://localhost:9000

+Server can be tested also https://booksbackend.azurewebsites.net

 ## Prerequisites

 Before proceeding, ensure you have the following installed on your machine: